Hiking Mount Timpanogos Safely

 - Leave No Trace

-- Pins! (look at the pin form, and also check to see if despite the planned duration of the Leave No Trace program having expired there are still pins available, and if they’re gone then wait for the patch program that is coming; by way of shameless bragging, the webmaster’s eldest daughter was the first member of the public to earn the Timp pin, and the first to earn all of the Uinta-Wasatch-Cache National Forest wilderness pins)
+- Pins! (it looks as if the Leave No Trace pins program has ended; by way of shameless bragging, the webmaster’s eldest daughter was the first member of the public to earn the Timp pin, and the first to earn all of the Uinta-Wasatch-Cache National Forest wilderness pins)

 The Timpanogos Emergency Response Team sometimes provides weather and trail condition updates directly from the mountain.

-Michael Kelsey wrote the definitive book about Mt.
-Timp, but it is out of print.
-You should be able to borrow a copy through your library, using interlibrary loan if necessary.
-There are also used copies for sale online.
+Michael Kelsey wrote the closest to definitive book about Mt.
+Timp, but it went out of print.
+One day the webmaster chatted with him in Provo, and wondered if he’d be doing another edition.
+No, not at that point.
+But then in late 2019 he released a second edition, which is listed below.
 As with all of Mr. Kelsey’s guidebooks, the route maps and descriptions are approximate and assume you are able to do route finding on your own with only general pointers as to where to go, and his estimates of trip length and difficulty are quite optimistic for most hikers.
-There is a lot of interesting historical information in the book, in addition to suggestions for many lesser known hiking routes.
+There is a lot of interesting historical information in the book, in addition to suggestions for many lesser known hiking routes (some of which are quite dangerous).
 The other two books listed here are an interesting history by Jared Farmer (“Here is the creation story of a landmark—one beloved peak in the American West.
 In the beginning, this mount had form without meaning.
 It was not visible, nor haunted; now it is both.
 Getting to the bottom of the matter requires disorientation.
 The bedrock is liquid.
 The landmark’s life history beings with the ghost of a lake.”), and a coffee table book of Willie Holdman photography.

 - On Zion’s Mount: Mormons, Indians, and the American Landscape (and a review)